rcos/CSCI-4470-OpenSource/Spring2017StudyGuide.md

 * Given a program, implement a new feature or add unit tests (know how to do both)

-* Know how to analyze a program
+* Know how to analyze a program (describe what is going on in a program)

 * Know the basic flow of github/git from the command line (Review [GitHub Tutorial](https://try.github.io/levels/1/challenges/1))
-	* Basic Flow is add->commit->push
+	* Basic flow is add->commit->push
 	* Know how branching works and what checkout command does
-	* Know how pull request works
+	* Know how pull requests works

 * Know what is a merge conflict, how it can arise and how to resolve it.

-* How to solve and write Regular Expressions (RegEx) (Review [RegEx Tutorial](https://regexone.com/))
+* Know how to solve and write Regular Expressions (RegEx) (Review [RegEx Tutorial](https://regexone.com/))

 * Why is it important to choose a liscene?
 What are some liscenses and what advantages or disadvantages do they have compared to others?

 * Given a mathematical expression or equation know how to write it in Latex

-If you have anymore questions feel free to contact of the Undergraduate Programming Mentors or Professor Moorthy (preferably on the slack channel) before the quiz!
+If you have anymore questions feel free to contact the Undergraduate Programming Mentors or Professor Moorthy (preferably on the slack channel) before the quiz!
 Good luck everyone!